RWS Writing Mentors

 7. Availability needs to match RWS/LING courses' schedule: Applicants must be available at the same times MWF, TTH, MW (late afternoons), or for night courses.

-1. Fill out the application form.
+To apply, please fill out the application form.

 Writing Mentors Program applications are accepted on a continuous basis until all positions are filled.
 The earlier applications are received, the better.
 Applications received by the following dates will be given priority: